-Article 34 Fiscal year
+§ 33 Fiscal year

-The fiscal year of the UCITS fund commences on October 1 and ends on September 30.
+The fiscal year of the UCITS fund commences on 1, October, and ends on 30, September.

-Article 35 Restriction of redemption

-The Company may restrict redemption if the investors' redemption requests reach at least 10% of the net asset value of the UCITS fund ("threshold").
+Restriction of redemption The Company may restrict redemption if the investors' redemption requests reach at least 10% of the net asset value of the UCITS fund ("threshold").

-Summary of tax regulations of importance to investors (subject, without limitation, to taxation in Germany) (As of: April 28, 2023)
+Summary of tax regulations of importance to investors (subject, without limitation, to taxation in Germany)1 (as of: April 25, 2025)